cat-telecaster/cat-telecaster/README.md

 I mostly share projects I have done either to learn or because I wanted to try something new.

 Stuff I'll be trying soon™:
-- three.js
+- three.js (probably when i decide to make my portfolio site???)
-- something to do with image processing
+- something to do with image processing (in progress - image filter app with PIL and cv2)

 ☕&🍵